 - Open from 9:00 AM to 12:00 PM & 3:00 PM to 10:00 PM (last entry 9:30 PM)

-If you want to save time on your arrival to the Grand Mosque, you can pre-register your visit details here.
+Whilst entry is free, they still ask guests to register.
+If you want to save time on your arrival at the Grand Mosque, you can pre-register your visit details here.

 Ramadan Opening Times for the Grand Mosque